-Criteria Essential Desirable Professional learning Commitment to continuing personal and professional learning Evidence of commitment to own professional development.
+Criteria Essential Desirable Experience Continued Experience of successful and innovative teaching in Key Stages 3,4 and 5 Excellent ICT skills Evidence of a commitment to extended learning for students beyond the classroom.
+Professional learning Commitment to continuing personal and professional learning Ability to contribute to colleagues' professional development.
+Evidence of commitment to own professional development.
 A willingness to develop.
-Knowledge and skills Ability to create a happy, challenging and effective learning environment Commitment to the vision and ethos of the school A passion for the subject and knowledge and skills to inspire students A subject specialist A creative approach to teaching and learning to engage and further children's interests Commitment and ability to ensure all pupils achieve well and an interest in how students learn Excellent inter-personal skills and the ability to establish good working relationships with a wide range of people including students, parents and carers, colleagues and Governors Ability to communicate effectively and accurately, in writing and orally Ability to inspire, challenge and motivate others to work towards common goals Ability to prioritise, plan and organise self and others Energy, imagination and personal commitment A sense of humour Reflective and analytical To have high expectations and aspirations of all children Knowledge, skills and desire to want to be a tutor To have a willingness to be involved in the wider side of school life Commitment to the safeguarding and promoting the welfare of children Commitment to Health and Safety, including staff wellbeing and equal opportunities Carry out other duties that the Executive Principal may reasonably request.
-Understanding of the use of ICT as a management tool Knowledge of examination specifications.
-Personal attributes Flexibility to cope with diverse needs of the role Resilience to work under pressure Positive, personable and optimistic.
+Knowledge and skills Ability to create a happy, challenging and effective learning environment Commitment to the vision and ethos of the school A passion for the subject and knowledge and skills to inspire students A subject specialist A creative approach to teaching and learning to engage and further children's interests Commitment and ability to ensure all pupils achieve well and an interest in how students learn Excellent inter-personal skills and the ability to establish good working relationships with a wide range of people including students, parents and carers, colleagues and Governors Ability to communicate effectively and accurately, in writing and orally Ability to inspire, challenge and motivate others to work towards common goals Ability to prioritise, plan and organise self and others Energy, imagination and personal commitment A sense of humour Reflective and analytical To have high expectations and aspirations of all children To have a willingness to be involved in the wider side of school life Commitment to the safeguarding and promoting the welfare of children Commitment to Health and Safety, including staff wellbeing and equal opportunities.
+Understanding of the use of ICT as a management tool.
+Personal attributes Flexibility to cope with diverse needs of the role Resilience to work under pressure Positive, personable and optimistic Commitment to high educational, professional and personal standards Understanding of the importance of maintaining confidentiality Commitment to equal opportunities and valuing diversity.